UPDATE: This green marketing post was originally published on 16 March 2020 and updated on 12 April 2021.

 Green packaging is any packaging that is light in weight yet still has high physical strength.
 Any materials that break down naturally (i.e. biodegrade) are also looked on favourably by consumers.
 The major parameter of eco-friendly packaging is its insignificant carbon footprint.

-So far, 18 Indian states have banned the use of plastic.
-Maharashtra, Tamil Nadu, and Madhya Pradesh have also banned single-use plastic including straws, plastic plates and spoons or forks.
+So far, five Indian states have banned single-use plastic including straws, plastic plates and spoons or forks.

 3- Green promotion